Domikohlh/qf-chitrea/README.md

 12. Ran Long-Short Term Memory - RNN (Python)
 13. Select the best two models based on RMSE for downstream analysis (Python)
 14. Calculate the four indicators: (1) Annualised Returns (2) Volatility (3) Sharpe ratio (4) Maximum drawdown (Python)
+15. Loop through the 10 features to find the best combination that gives the highest shape ratio and lowest MRSE (Python)

-# ML Model Result
+# Result
 - "中国:产量:发电量:当月值.1" 是最核心因子 (It consistently shows strong positive predictive power across all models (coefficient close to 1))
-- Based on the ML (RMSE/R) result.
+- Based on the regularised/optimised ML (RMSE/R) result.
 The estimate best models are:
   XGBoost(0.212/0.8671) > Voting(0.241/0.827) > LGBM(0.320/0.696) > tuned_LSTM(0.447/0.404)> tuned_Ridge(0.464/0.374) > tuned_Lasso(0.470>0.360)
+- Combination testing showed the combination of the average car holders in China and eletricity production per volumn suggested the highest sharpe ratio (1.04) and lowest RMSE (0.3799).
+- We remained using the 10 features predictions in XGBoost/Voting for further investigation due to its lowest RMSE, despite their sharpe ratio is low.

-# Backtesting for Ridge
+# Backtesting for XGBoost/Voting
-The Ridge model performs very stably in backtesting.
+The XGBoost/Voting model performs very stably in backtesting.
 RMSE consistently decreases, and R² approaches perfection, suggesting strong out-of-sample predictive power.
 Currently, there are no signs of overfitting.

-But you should ask yourself:
+Questions to consider:

 Is the data too stable, making the model appear ideal?